 A folder named “ShareFolder” has been created.
 Type “dir” or “list” to see the created folder.

-The “Ls” command is not work on command prompt, instead use dir.
+The “Ls” command is not working on command prompt, instead, use dir.

 4. Share a Folder with Command